THPD to investigate social media posts of officer, Vigo clerk

-A Terre Haute Police Department sergeant has been suspended following complaints about a recent social media post, according to a statement from THPD Chief Shawn Keen.
+A Terre Haute Police Department sergeant has been placed on leave following complaints about a recent social media post, according to a statement from THPD Chief Shawn Keen.

 Sgt.
-Bradley Newman, who is also Vigo County Clerk, has been placed on immediate relief of duty pending the outcome of a department investigation.
+Bradley Newman, who is also Vigo County Clerk, was notified he was being placed on immediate relief of duty pending the outcome of a department investigation.

 Keen said the department has received complaints regarding what has been described as “bias-based social media posts.”